EXCLUSIVE-Iran agrees to ship missiles, more drones to Russia, defying the West-sources

 "Where they are being used is not the seller's issue.
 We do not take sides in the Ukraine crisis like the West.
 We want an end to the crisis through diplomatic means," the diplomat said.

 Ukraine has reported a spate of Russian attacks using Iranian-made Shahed-136 drones in recent weeks.
-Iran has denied supplying the drones to Russia, while the Kremlin on Tuesday denied its forces had used Iranian drones to attack Ukraine.
+Iran's foreign ministry on Tuesday dismissed as baseless reports of Iran supplying drones and other weapons to Russia for use in Ukraine, while the Kremlin on Tuesday denied its forces had used Iranian drones to attack Ukraine.

 Asked if Russia had used Iranian drones in its campaign in Ukraine, Kremlin spokesman Dmitry Peskov said the Kremlin did not have any information about their use.